 Number of servings (yield): 10 (yields about 2 1/2 cups)

-Nutrition (per serving, about 1/4 cup): 26 calories, 3 calories from fat, <1g total fat, 0mg cholesterol, 283.3mg sodium, 83mg potassium, 5.4g carbohydrates, <1g fiber, sugar, protein. the exact amount of calories, and sodium will depend on vegetable broth used.
+Nutrition (per serving, about 1/4 cup): 26 calories, 3 calories from fat, less than 1g total fat, 0mg cholesterol, 283.3mg sodium, 83mg potassium, 5.4g carbohydrates, less than 1g fiber, less than 1g sugar, less than 1g protein.
+The exact amount of calories, fat, and sodium will depend on the vegetable broth used.

 I hope you enjoy this sauce on your favorite vegetable stir-fry.
 For more recipes, be sure to subscribe to my NewsBites newsletter.